ash0080/gun.doc.cn/tmp.md

 ### What happens if a user forgets their password?

 Passwords [can be reset](./FAQ#how-can-i-change-a-user-password) (without a server), but need a UI/UX around it - before adding that, yes, if your user forgets their password, their account won't be able to be recovered.
 So **be warned**, and prepare for this early!
+An optimal solution for social (not banking), would be to do a 3-factor "friend" recovery.

 ### Isn't it dangerous for passwords and keys to be in JS?